Bachelor of Science (BSc)

 Inquire about Co-op by phone at 250.807.9623 or by email.

-The Irving K. Barber School of Arts and Sciences offers research-based MSc and PhD degrees in biology, which provide students with theoretical, practical, and analytical expertise, as well as experience in the application of scientific results to real-world problems.
+The Irving K. Barber Faculty of Science offers research-based MSc and PhD degrees in biology, which provide students with theoretical, practical, and analytical expertise, as well as experience in the application of scientific results to real-world problems.

 Graduates of this program will, in many cases, meet the academic and reporting requirements for membership in the College of Applied Biology, the governing body for Professional Biologists in British Columbia.
 Graduates obtaining the MSc will be prepared for positions in government, management, industry, education, consulting, or for PhD research.